melihagraz/SSL_AND_SL/README.md

-# Machine Learning Classification Project
+# Machine Learning Seemi-supervised Learning Classification Project

 ## Overview
-This project implements a machine learning model for classification using TensorFlow and pandas in Python.
+This project implements machine learning models (FixMatch and self-training) for classification using TensorFlow and pandas in Python.
 The focus is on handling imbalanced datasets with labeled and unlabeled data, using techniques like undersampling and custom data augmentation.

 ## Features
 - **Data Processing**: Utilizes pandas for data manipulation and sklearn for splitting the dataset.